 Aim 1.3.
 Introduce renewals/repairs into NRMCA.

 Renewals and repairs play an important role in biological robustness.
-Self-repairing is also an important factor in several theories of aging [98-100].
-From a mathematical perspective, both renewals and repairs can be modeled exactly in the same way, as in repairable engineering systems [92, 101].
+Self-repairing is also an important factor in several theories of aging {Kirkwood, 1988 #51;Horiuchi, 2003 #1789;Yashin, 2000 #1790}.
+From a mathematical perspective, both renewals and repairs can be modeled exactly in the same way, as in repairable engineering systems {Vaupel, 2003 #1791;Finkelstein, 2006 #1514}.
 Renewals/Repairs can be imperfect or perfect.
-To explore the theoretical impact, we will focus on perfect repairs as in previous studies[101].
+To explore the theoretical impact, we will focus on perfect repairs as in previous studies{Vaupel, 2003 #1791}.

-Perfect repairs are equivalent to replacement of machinery components in reliability engineering [102, 103].
-In reliability engineering, repairs are modeled by a specified number of stand-by components, and the system fails as the last reserved component fails [103].
-This approach was used in a reliability study that assumed one replaceable component, and counter-intuitively found that repairs can decrease the relative tail of longevity [92, 101].
+Perfect repairs are equivalent to replacement of machinery components in reliability engineering {Barlow, 1996 #1792;Leemis, 2009 #1793}.
+In reliability engineering, repairs are modeled by a specified number of stand-by components, and the system fails as the last reserved component fails {Leemis, 2009 #1793}.
+This approach was used in a reliability study that assumed one replaceable component, and counter-intuitively found that repairs can decrease the relative tail of longevity {Vaupel, 2003 #1791;Finkelstein, 2006 #1514}.
 As a proof of principle, we will also assume one replaceable interaction in NRMCA.
 We expect that repairs should increase network robustness, lead to larger G and smaller m0.
 Intuitively, repairable organisms are more robust, and hence more homogenous.
 Consequently, the average lifespan of a repairable population should be higher, but relatively few individuals should have extremely long lifespans.
 These predictions will be tested in yeast null mutants of protein chaperons (Aim 2.4).
 Protein chaperons prevent mis-folding of their substrate proteins and therefore play an important role in cellular repairs.
 Our preliminary results on Hsp90 are consistent with these predictions (section 3.5.3).

 We are also interested in how differential repair mechanisms influence aging.
 We will compare repairs that preferentially target highly connected genes versus less-connected genes in power-law networks, and repairs that preferentially target limiting interaction/modules versus random repairs.
 As control, repairs in random networks will also be studied.